A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Denver for Nightlife, Backpackers, Attractions, and Couples

 Is there more to do in Amsterdam or Denver?

 You'll generally find more things to do in Amsterdam than Denver.
 Amsterdam is bigger than Denver, and it also has more attractions and activities for travelers.
-Amsterdam is better known for its museums, nightlife, music, historical sights, shopping, big city activities, and impressive beauty, while Denver is more popular for its skiing and hiking.
+Amsterdam is better known for its museums and attractions, nightlife, music, historical sights, shopping, big city activities, and impressive beauty, while Denver is more popular for its skiing and hiking.
 Amsterdam is more touristy than Denver and is known for its scenic canals, huge biking culture, and its wild nightlife scene.
 Also, Amsterdam is famous for The Rijksmuseum.
 Denver is well known for serving as a gateway to the Rocky Mountains and the many national parks that are in the area.

 How is Amsterdam different from Denver?